 And I learned that filming and shrieking in fear is like eating cereal with orange juice.
 They don’t compliment.

 While the drive seemed hazardous, the views were astounding!
 Nothing defines breathtaking more than this jewel in the West!
 The drive showcased bright colors of its mesa, canyons and cliffs carved on sand stones.
 Zion surely knows how to welcome its visitors.
+Even our cat who travels with us, Sakura Rain, approves.

 We arrived safely in Springdale perfectly timed at dusk.
 I thought our hotel in Moab has the most beautiful view, but Springdale proved me wrong.
 In all of our travels, this hotel is the most dramatic.
 The hotel is literally surrounded by rock formations.
 We can even view the sandstone cliffs by simply looking out of our room window!